MicrosoftDocs/Devices-docs/surface/surface-pro-nfc.md

 **Does the NFC feature support waking up the device from sleep mode?**

 - No, the current NFC technology doesn't support waking up the device from sleep mode.
-Surface Pro 10 must be awake and active for NFC interactions to occur.
+Surface Pro 10 and Surface Pro (11th Edition) must be awake and active for NFC interactions to occur.

 **Do all Surface Pro devices support reading NFC?**

-- No, currently NFC reader is only in Surface Pro 10 for Business and on Surface Go for Business devices.
+- No, currently NFC reader is only in Surface Pro 10 and Surface Pro (11th Edition) for Business and on Surface Go for Business devices.

 **Is the NFC functionality different on Surface Pro 10 than Surface Go?**

-- NFC functionality on Surface Pro 10 includes support for more cards and tag types.
+- NFC functionality on Surface Pro 10 and Surface Pro (11th Edition) includes support for more cards and tag types.
 To learn more, see [NFC support in Surface Go for Business](surface-go-nfc-support.md).

 ### References

-1. NFC is only available on Wi-Fi configurations of Surface Pro 10.
+1. NFC is only available on Wi-Fi configurations of Surface Pro 10 and Surface Pro (11th Edition).

-## Download NFC Lock Screens for Surface Pro 10
+## Download NFC Lock Screens

 To help end users find the NFC reader on the device, a custom lock screen image is available to download and deploy to devices in your organization.

-For the best user experience, we recommend modifying the following settings on Surface Pro 10:
+For the best user experience, we recommend modifying the following settings on Surface Pro 10 and Surface Pro (11th Edition):

 1. Navigate to **Settings** > **Personalization** > **Colors**.